 I brought my Bible home, shocked and amazed that I found it and was able to retrieve it safely from the freeway without playing some sort of game of chicken.
 I was awed that the Lord cleared the highway for me and that my Bible was entirely whole.
 It had black tire tread marks across some of the pages and there were a few rips and tears, but the damage was minuscule.
 To my amazement, not a single page was missing.
 It had been lying on the freeway for over two hours and had surely been run over more than once by the proof imprinted on the pages.

 To this day, it is hard for me to believe my precious Bible was lying on the freeway and had possibly been flattened by eighteen wheelers and oblivious drivers.
 God knew how precious His Book was to me.
 He knew how I hung onto His Word…literally.
-The nights I cried out to him in fear and uncertainty, hugging His Word.
 How it was the last thing I read at bed time and the first thing I reached for upon waking.

 The kids and I never did find my missing notebook.
 There was another object we noticed a couple days later during our commute on the Interstate.
 It was in the form of mashed up paper.
 Was it my notebook?
 It was unidentifiable.
 Smeared, smashed, and mutilated.
 It was just a pile of rubbish, a spot on the road.